leontoeides/google_maps/README.md

 responding but I will respond.
 Thanks!

 # What's new?

+* 0.5.3: 2020-02-29: Cleaned up the `mod` and `use` declarations.
+To glob import everything from google_maps into your module, you can use the `use google_maps::prelude::*` convention now.

 * 0.5.2: 2020-02-29: I'm a procedural programmer at heart, so using handles is second nature to me.
 In an oversight, I was forcing library users to use